Languages & Global Studies (CHIN, CLAS, FREN, GERM, LANG, NORW, SPAN)

 Review of French grammar with an emphasis on oral expression, phonetics and pronunciation and a focus on readings, films and cultures.
 This course is taught in French.
 Prerequisite: FREN 202 with a grade of a C or better, French placement exam or consent of instructor.
 S.

 FREN 305.
-French Conversation and Culture.
+French/Francophone Culture and Oral Expression.
 3 Credits.

 FREN 306.
-French Conversation and Culture II.
+French/Francophone Culture and Written Expression.
 3 Credits.

 FREN 307.
-A Social and Cultural History of Québec.
+A Social and Cultural History of the French-speaking World.
 3 Credits.

-This course focuses on the case of Québec as an example of North American cultural diversity.
+This course focuses on the cultural diversity of French-speaking nations and communities.
 It addresses how geography, history, language, ideology, religion and ethnicity help explain cultural differences and their construction of a cultural state.
 Prerequisite: FREN 202 with a grade of a C or better, French placement exam or consent of instructor.
 On demand.

 FREN 340.
 Business French.
 3 Credits.